-We have a wide range of staff who specialise in SEN provision and support, including the SENCO, SEND teacher, Senior Teaching Assistant, Teaching Assistants and Behaviour Mentors who all undertake regular training to develop their knowledge of SEN.
+We have a range of staff who specialise in SEN provision and support, including the SENCO, Senior Teaching Assistant, Teaching Assistants and Learning Support Assistants, who all undertake regular training to develop their knowledge of SEN.

 We are committed to whole school inclusion.
 For more information on our provision for inclusion including our involvement in specialist programmes to aid inclusion see section 9.